Nexenta/edge-dev/install/automatic-deployment.md

-## Fully Automatic deployment of NexentaEdge Container-Converged environment (EXPERIMENTAL)
+## Fully Automatic deployment of NexentaEdge Container-Converged environment
-This procedure describes Enterprise grade mechanism to deploy Containers for production usage.
-Deployment is pre-checking environment and ensures that destination target meets requirements.
+This procedure describes mechanism to deploy Storage and Networking infrastructure for Docker Containers for production usage.
+Deployment tool pre-checking environment and ensures that destination targets meets all the requirements.
 It also sets most optimal configuration and provides a way to select profile whie deploying.

 ### Step 1: Install NEDEPLOY management tool
 NexentaEdge defines set of well described Chef Cookbooks which provides easy way to deploy complex cluster infrastructure excluding possible human error.